Scarlett Johansson Divorce: Romain Dauriac Could Take Baby Rose To France

 The court usually begins by assessing the parents and finding out which of them can offer a more stable living environment for the child, a law specialist told the publication.
 But for Scarlett Johansson, the case may not be that close to Rutherford’s at all, according to family lawyer Merritt Weisinger.

-Weisinger told Hollywood Life that there is a big chance that Scarlett will have primary custody of Rose because she is only two years old.
+Weisinger told Hollywood Life that there is a big chance that Scarlett will have primary custody of Rose because she is only two-years-old.

 “Because their child is so young, only two years old, the bias is still that young children belong with mom even though both parties are equal in the eyes of the law.”